I hope we don't do to trust what advertising has done to love: How can we architect such systems?

-Suitability and Delegation limits may be helped by existing mechanisms e.g. identity and access management, sandboxing, attestations, protected storage, logging, network controls, certification, computer architecture foundations~\cite{arm-cca}\ldots C2PA’s content credentials~\cite{c2pa} may help with Provenance.
+\fi Suitability and Delegation limits may be helped by existing mechanisms e.g. identity and access management, sandboxing, attestations, protected storage, logging, network controls, certification, computer architecture foundations\ifarxiv~\cite{arm-cca}\fi\ldots C2PA’s content credentials~\cite{c2pa} may help with Provenance.
 Legibility may be helped by using LLMs to turn complete, formal specifications into more palatable yet sound documents, targetted at different audiences---e.g. implementers, users, regulators, policy-makers---each level of documentation soundly abstracting the original one, nested like matriochkas.
+I am certain there's much more: a few suggestions appear in Figure~\ref{fig:clouds}.